neryus/email-developer-handbook/outlook-desktop.md

 ###The white horizontal line Outlook 2016

+The horizontal line is the same color as body background, so if email container is dark colour and body background is not specified the lines will be white in Outlook 2016.

 ![The actual issue](http://i.imgur.com/Mf0qqHd.png)
 ![The fixed version](http://i.imgur.com/cOSDS7W.png)

-The fix for this design/code was very simple - remove all height values from parent `TD` element.
+The fix for this particualr design/code was very simple - remove all height values from parent `TD` element.

 The [Litmus thread](https://litmus.com/community/discussions/4990-outlook-2016-1px-horizontal-lines-showing-up-in-the-body) on this issue.
 But the [article from Mosaico](https://mosaico.io/email-client-tricks/outlook-2016-weird-1px-horizontal-lines/) have more on details what can cause this bug to appear.